An orthosis compensates for physical deficits, supports joints and protects them from relapse and misalignment.

 A properly fitted orthosis compensates for deficits, supports joints, and slows down or prevents the progression of joint deformities.
 Successful orthotic treatment of the lower extremities achieves gentle correction and stabilization of the affected foot or leg, all the while maintaining the highest level of function possible.

 Depending on the deformity, orthoses can be used short-term or permanently.
 In order to limit unwanted movement or correct skeletal deformities, orthoses, in contrast to flexible bandages, are usually made of stronger materials like plastic.
 Orthoses can also offer support post-surgery by providing targeted stabilization and controlling range of motion of the joints.
-This facilitates the functional development of the hand or arm
+This facilitates the functional development of the hand or arm.

-We will fashion an individual orthosis for you specifically tailored to your foot deformity or particular ailment.
+We will manufacture an individual orthosis for you specifically tailored to your foot deformity or particular ailment.
 The spectrum of our orthotic treatment solutions is extremely broad.
 Certain orthoses make sure that the leg or foot is held in the correct position.

 In case of paralysis, an orthosis can even help you take your first steps again (C-Brace®).
 Here are the most common types of orthoses: